What is FullImagingService.exe?

 How to check GPU Usage of FullImagingService.exe?

 To check FullImagingService.exe GPU usage.
-Open Task Manager window and look for the FullImagingService.exe process in the name column and check the GPU usage column.
+Open the Task Manager window and look for the FullImagingService.exe process in the name column and check the GPU usage column.

 I hope you were able to learn more about the FullImagingService.exe file and how to remove it.
 Also, share this article on social media if you found it helpful.